USS Beaver: Transfer to Pacific and 1920s

-Assigned to the Pacific Station, her first service was to escort four of the newly constructed O-class submarines (O-boats) from San Pedro Submarine Base, San Pedro, California, to Coco Solo in the Canal Zone.
+Assigned to the Pacific Station, her first service was to escort four of the newly constructed O-class submarines (O-boats) from San Pedro Submarine Base, San Pedro, Los Angeles, to Coco Solo in the Canal Zone.
 There she was assigned as tender to Submarine Division 14 (SubDiv 14).
 At this time, because diesel submarines had limited range and were prone to engine failures, their operations were generally confined to the coastal waters off American submarine bases.
-Before the war, there was only one submarine tender in commission and only three submarine bases in operation: one at New London, Connecticut; another at San Pedro, California, and the third at Coco Solo in Panama.
+Before the war, there was only one submarine tender in commission and only three submarine bases in operation: one at New London, Connecticut; another at San Pedro, Los Angeles, and the third at Coco Solo in Panama.

 In order to expand operations and provide bases for the growing numbers of submarines being built during World War I, the Navy commissioned Beaver and four other tenders and began looking for new base locations.
 In the Pacific, with Japan viewed as the major threat to American security, naval and military planners began building up the defenses of Hawaii and other possessions.

 In Hawaii, four F-boats had been stationed at Honolulu and at Kuahua Island in Pearl Harbor from 21 July 1914.
 Their crews had built a small pier at the latter location before returning to the west coast on 14 November 1915.
 In order to improve this facility and create a permanent submarine base at Pearl Harbor, Beaver received orders to Hawaii in early 1919.
 She escorted six of the new R-boats from San Pedro to Oahu that spring, arriving at Kuahua Island in early July.
 The tender's crew then helped the submariners build an administrative building, a mess hall, and shops to service and overhaul the boats.

 The following year, Beaver was ordered east to tend Atlantic Fleet submarines.
 Departing the Hawaiian Islands on 18 February 1920, she transited the Panama Canal and arrived at Cristóbal, Colón on 25 March.
 From there, she proceeded to Kingston, Jamaica, and Havana, Cuba, before arriving at Hampton Roads, Virginia on 10 April.
 After repairs at the Philadelphia Navy Yard from 12 April-14 May followed by two weeks of liberty at New York, the tender then escorted submarines R-11, R-12, R-13, and R-14 from New London to the Panama Canal from 3–27 June.

 She spent the next year operating on "detached service", presumably providing repair and support services to submarines up and down the east coast.
 On 17 July 1920, the Navy adopted the alphanumeric system of hull classification and identification, and Beaver was designated AS-5.
 The tender's only unusual duty came in September, when she assisted the unsuccessful attempt to salvage submarine S-5 that had sunk off the Delaware Capes on the 1st.